gskapka/eth-key-gen/README.md

 ## :black_nib: _Notes for Riccardo_

 **❍** The OPSEC of running this script not very strong!!
-It console logs the private key, so make sure no one is watching over your shoulder!! :stuck_out_tongue_closed_eyes:
+It console logs the private key, so make sure no one is watching over your shoulder!!

 **❍** If you look in `./lib/generate-key-pair.js` you'll see line 41 is where the private key is logged to the console.
 Comment that out if you don't want better OPSEC!